-The water that shapes slot canyons can pose extreme danger during flash floods.
-Nathan gave a brief account of his and a friend’s 23 hours spent clinging to a rock in rising water.
+The water that shapes slot canyons pose an extreme danger during flash floods.
+Nathan briefed us on an account of his and a friend’s 23 hours clinging to a rock in rising water.
 A dry year put that same rock about 20 feet (6 m) above our heads.

-Farther into the canyon and losing light with each descent, we began our roughly 40-foot (12 m) rappel into a narrow cave known by climbers as The Cathedral.
-The chill I felt from wading through puddles earlier didn’t compare to the cold here on our first deep-water swim.
-The pool in The Cathedral, was only 10 feet (3 m) across, but the short distance didn’t stop the cold water from seeping in through the ankle and shoulder openings of my wetsuit.
+We hiked farther into the canyon losing light with each descent.
+On our roughly 40-foot (12 m) rappel began into a narrow cave known by climbers as The Cathedral.
+The chill felt from wading through puddles earlier didn’t compare to the cold here on our first deep-water swim.
+The pool in The Cathedral was only 10 feet (3 m) across.
+Yet the short distance didn’t stop the cold water from seeping in through the ankle and shoulder openings of my wetsuit.

 Though we’d navigated the inner canyon, we still had one ledge to master before reaching the steep hike down.
 Even a small rainstorm could create a waterfall over the wide, arced outcropping.